mechjacktv/mechjackbot/PULL_REQUEST_TEMPLATE.md

 ## Requirements for Adding, Changing, or Removing a Feature

 * Fill out the template below.
 The repository owner may close any feature change pull request that does not follow this template.
 * The pull request must contribute a feature change.
 To contribute other changes, use a different template.
-You can see all templates at [PULL_REQUEST_TEMPLATE](../PULL_REQUEST_TEMPLATE).
 * The pull request must update the test suite to exercise the updated functionality.
 * The pull request must update any documentation to reflect the changed functionality.